 Language Family：Ularic >> Finnic >> Northern Finnic >>

-Population of Native Speakers: 5.8 million
+Population of Native Speakers: 5.8 million (5.4 million in Finland, 26 thousand in the US)

 The Finnish program in the Indiana University Department of Central Eurasian Studies (CEUS) offers students a great opportunity to learn a less commonly taught language in the Baltic region.
 Every year, we offer introductory, intermediate, and advanced Estonian classes taught by professional and enthusiastic native speakers.
 The Inner Asian & Uralic National Resource Center also provides many resources for your learning & engagement.